 What to do when distracted?

 Notice when you are not paying attention to the page you are studying.
-Pause, then, without self-judgement, gently bring your attention back to focus on the task again.
+Pause, and then, without self-judgment, gently bring your attention back so that you can focus on the task again.

 Be patient: learning requires time and effort.
 We can feel impatient when we are dealing with a difficult task.
-Practise tolerating frustration and view the task as a manageable.
+Practice tolerating frustration and viewing the task as manageable.

 Persevere with your efforts: being consistent and maintaining a routine helps develop our skills and gradually strengthen our capacity to do more complex tasks.
 And when things do not work out as you hoped, reflect on what you can learn from mistakes and apply the knowledge to improve your work.

 Identify distractions: Before starting to study, identify what things distract you.
 Then, plan what you will do to manage the distraction and continue your revision.
 Having the phone in view makes it harder to ignore the notifications.
-One strategy is to keep the phone silent and out of sight to prevent being interrupted when studying.
-It will help reduce being distracted to check social media and increase your capacity to focus on a task.
+To avoid interruptions while studying, one strategy is to keep the phone silent and out of sight.
+Keeping your phone silent and out of sight will help reduce distractions from checking social media and increase your capacity to focus on a task.

-Take short breaks: it is essential to take breaks to restore energy: pause, practice mindful breathing, to help focus on what is happening now.
-Letting our mind wander for a bit allows our brain to connect different contents nurturing our creativity to develop our work (Baird, et al, 2012).
+Take short breaks: It is essential to take a moment to restore energy: pause, practice mindful breathing, and help focus on what is happening now.
+Letting our mind wander for a bit allows our brain to connect different contents, nurturing our creativity to develop our work (Baird et al., 2012).

 Disconnect from digital devices: Our eyes need a break from screens, and we need to move after sitting for a while.
-It will restore energy and our ability to manage distractions when we get back to our task.
+This will replenish our energy, and when we return to our task, it will enhance our ability to handle distractions effectively.
 Repeated practice will help to increase our capacity to concentrate on a task.
 In addition, turn off all digital devices about an hour before bedtime as part of your sleep routine.

-Be curious: Our concentration improves when we are interested and adopt a flexible attitude.
-When we are open to new ideas and are willing to consider other possibilities, it improves our concentration and motivation.
+Be curious: When we are interested and have a flexible attitude, our concentration improves.
+When we are open to new ideas and willing to consider other possibilities, it improves our motivation so that we can persevere with our efforts.

 Pause and be kind: When distracted by external events or negative thoughts, acknowledge these, and then bring your attention back to the task you are working on, without self-criticism.

 Look after yourself: When we are tired, it is more challenging to manage our emotions and maintain our focus.
-Maintain healthy habits to keep well and have the energy to persevere with your work.
+Developing healthy habits and a flexible routine allows us to manage our energy level, maintain our wellbeing, and have the energy to persevere with our work.

 References: